moonbitlang/quickcheck/README.md

 quick_check!(forall(spawn(), fn(x : List[Int]) { x.rev().rev() == x }))
 ```

-Note that the `spawn` function is useful for creating `Gen[T]` from its arbitrary instance, in this example the type checker infers the type of the first argument in `forall` to be `Gen[List[Int]]` from the type of the property function.
+Note that the `spawn` function is useful for creating `Gen[T]` from its arbitrary instance, in this example the type checker infers the type of the first argument in `forall` to be `Gen[List[T]]` from the type of the property function.
 ```moonbit
 fn Gen::spawn[T : Arbitrary]() -> Gen[T]
 ```